devops329/devops/instruction/grafanaLogging/grafanaLogging.md

 The HTTP body of the logging request follows the [HTTP Loki log syntax](https://grafana.com/docs/loki/latest/reference/loki-http-api/#ingest-logs), and is what you will use when you generate log messages.

-Each message is comprised of one or more streams.
+Each message is composed of one or more streams.
 Each **stream** contains the labels (e.g. tags) for the log messages represented by the stream.
 This is followed by one or more **values** that represent that actual log message.
 You can also include an option **metadata** object that defines one or more metadata values.
 Note that labels are indexed and searchable, while metadata is not index but can still be used for filtering log messages.
 You should not include labels that have high cardinality, or lots of different values.
 That will cause Loki queries to perform poorly.

 The general syntax looks like this: